 Cassandra was born and raised in Honolulu, Hawaii and graduated from Iolani High School.
 She received her Bachelor of Arts in Political Science from Williams College in Williamstown, Massachusetts.
 She then continued on to pursue her legal education, receiving her Juris Doctorate at the William S. Richardson School of Law (WSRSL) at the University of Hawaii.

 During law school, Cassandra volunteered at Kapolei Family Court, working specifically with the Ho’olokahi Parent Facilitator Program.
 She also volunteered for the State of Hawaii’s Office on Equality and Access to the Courts, aiding in developing and maintaining the state’s court interpreter program.
 Cassandra also was an active participant in WSRSL’s Students for Public Outreach and Civic Education (SPOCE) and Law for Youth Empowerment (LYtE), serving on the board for both student-led initiatives during her time at the law school.
 Both programs aimed at providing education about the legal process to youth in schools (SPOCE) and in correctional facilities (LYtE).
 Lastly, Cassandra actively participated in the Filipino Law Students Association, also serving on the board of the organization for a couple years.
 In addition to her extracurricular activities & volunteer work, Cassandra was the recipient of the Hartley & McGehee Family Law Excellence Scholarship for the 2013-14 academic year.

-Cassandra Bagay is currently an associate at a private law firm, DOI/LUKE, AAL, LLLC.
-She practices in family law, having experience primarily in cases involving divorce, custody, & child support.
+Cassandra Bagay is currently practicing in family law, having experience primarily in cases involving divorce, custody, & child support.
 Cassandra also devotes time to volunteering for Volunteer Legal Services Hawaii.